 In 1971, Bath University of Technology became the University of Bath.
 Earlier that year, the University and the city of Bath had exchanged a 999-year lease contract for the use of Claverton Down.
 At a ceremony in the Guildhall in Bath, the University Treasurer, Dr Ernest Le Quesne Herbert, presented the Mayor, Mrs Mollie Grosvenor, with an inscribed silver box.
 The box would contain each year’s rent of one peppercorn.
 That year, the box held six additional peppercorns as back payment for the six years' rent since 1964, when the City of Bath first granted Claverton Down to the University.

 Our coat of arms and motto

 Our coat of arms was designed for the installation ceremonies of our first Chancellor and Vice-Chancellor in November 1966.
 It shows a dragon and a unicorn standing either side of a river holding, between them, a blue shield.
-The dragon refers to the arms of the Society of Merchant Venturers, the unicorn to the arms of the city of Bath.
+The dragon refers to the arms of the Society of Merchant Venturers, the unicorn to the arms of the city of Bristol.
 On the shield are images of the Gorgon's head (now used as our logo and sometimes called the 'Sulis head'), a sword from the city's arms, and a Watt governor, a common component in engines, representing technology and governance.

 Below the coat of arms, you can see on our motto, generatim discite cultus.
 This has been translated as 'Learn the culture proper to each after its kind' (H.R.
 Fairclough, Loeb Classical Library, Harvard University Press, 1916) and 'Learn husbandry specific to each species' (Kimberly Johnson, Penguin Classics, Penguin, 2009).